JBurrellIRL/ProjectThree/README.md

 ![Game has begun](https://github.com/JBurrellIRL/ProjectThree/blob/main/assets/game-has-begun.png?raw=true)

-* If the player guesses a letter correctly, they receive a message saying that they were correct, and that one or more of the guessed letter is found in the game.
+* If the player makes a wrong guess, they receive a message saying that they were correct, and that one or more of the guessed letter is found in the game.
 Below this, the correctly guessed letter will replace the underscore in each instance of it appearing in the random word.
 Also, the "Letters already guessed" area is updated with the letter guessed.
 Screenshot here:

 ![Correct letter guess](https://github.com/JBurrellIRL/ProjectThree/blob/main/assets/correct-letter-guess.png?raw=true)